 Your story is important.
+Family history is your story, at least a big part of it.
 Your story has a foundation.
 Perhaps it is time to put that foundation into writing so future generations will have a greater understanding of their foundation.
 If you haven’t done this before or you did years ago, it is time to revisit your family tree.

 Where do you begin this journey of discovery?
 Begin with yourself.
 What do you need to get started?
 Pen and paper.
 That is really all you need.
 Record the basic information about yourself that future generations will surely want to know.
 When and where were you born?
 If you married, answer the questions who, when, and where.
 Who were your parents?
 Do you know when and where they were born?
 If they have passed away, where and when did that happen?
 How many generations can you go back just from your own knowledge?

 Once you have written down the generations going backward in time, can you remember your parent’s brothers and sisters and their children or your grandparents’ brothers and sisters and so on?
 Jot down whatever you can remember.
 Gather any documents you can think of: birth and death certificates, marriage certificates, etc. Perhaps you are the keeper of the family Bible passed from generation to generation.
 Find it!
 Record the info you find there.